 Sometimes people might have a problem with their loan servicer.
 It was reported that Navient which is the largest servicer, faced high profile lawsuits against them for allegedly misleading its borrowers and for mishandling their funds and account.

-Get to know of your rights as a loan borrower and educate yourself on the paydown options of your debt in manageable option with a cost-effective way.
-This will prevent you from been defrauded.
+Get to know about your rights as a loan borrower and educate yourself on the paydown options of your debt in manageable option with a cost-effective way.
+It will prevent you from been defrauded.

 If your queries or compliant are not solved by your servicer, then you can get in touch with the Federal Student Aid Ombudsman Group for assistance.
 Once your information on account of the problem has been documented, the group will help you to get it solved in an honest and convenient way.

 The CFPB is the final option to consider when both of the options cannot help or address the issue.
 Submit a complaint which consists of all the details of what the servicer is doing wrong.
 Then the CFPB will get it to the servicer in order to address it.
 CFPB collects all the records of the complaint who have reported all servicer.